 Roughly two-thirds of marketing executives (67.7%) forecasted strong customer retention numbers in 2020 — an increase of nearly 30% from these CMOs’ 2019 projection.

 The likely reason for this rosy outlook?
-Many (if not most or all) of these marketing leaders have plans in place to develop stronger connections with their customer base by leveraging not just their CRM solutions, but a host of other martech.
+Many (if not most or all) of these marketing leaders have plans in place to develop stronger connections with their customer base by leveraging not just their CRM products and marketing automation tools, but a host of other martech.

 (The latter of which is accomplished with our out-of-the-box churn-propensity model.)